Oliviapark113/react_employee_directory_19/README.md

 ## Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+This is App to create a employee directory with React and break up application's UI into components, manage component state, and respond to user events.

 ## User Story